 Some components inside the device have done heat conduction measures to guide the heat to the housing to ensure that the temperature of the components meets the specification requirements, which also leads to a higher local temperature of the housing.
 Device's housing temperature is affected by power consumption, housing size, ambient temperature, and additional heat dissipation measures.
 Without additional heat dissipation measures, the temperature of the housing is the highest at this time.
-If some additional heat dissipated to the external environment in the form of convection and radiation through the device's housing.
+If some additional heat dissipated during field installation, the heat is dissipated to the external environment in the form of convection and radiation through the device's housing.